zuhlke/engineering-posts/dark-mode-css-vars.md

 ### sass:color

-Sass has a lot of helper functions to adjust color values which currently is not possible with CSS.
+Sass has various helper functions to adjust color values which currently is not possible with CSS.
 What we were mostly missing were functions like: `darken()` or `lighten()`.
 Right now we were able to work around this by having a few more variables holding these variables.